Birko15/Zomd/README.md

 # Zomd
-Now thats music or something like that
+Spongebob:Now thats music or something like that Spong:Sus sus among us in real life
-Sus sus among us in real life
+SiNgS aBsOrB